libclapp/clapp/doc/doc.md

 }
 ```
 [//]:#end_cpp_listing_simple_sub_parser

-The mode1-subparser is configured to inherit all options and arguments from the main-parser,
-while the mode2-subparser doesn't inherit anything from the main-parser.
-This behavior can be controlled by the fourth (optional) bool argument that is given to the
-subparser-constructors: Giving `true` or no argument enables this feature.
-While giving `false` disables the interitation from the parent parser.
+The mode1-subparser and the mode2-subparser support both different options and arguments.
+In the following section, you can see the output of this example when invoked with different CLI-arguments.

 ### Example cli-outputs when using the sub-parser listing:
 [//]:#begin_calls_simple_sub_parser